 - disciplinary record

-You must not select employees because of their:
+You must not select employees based on:

 - gender reassignment